 - Hibiscus flowers – Conditions with vitamins.
-Can enhance red in your hair.
+Can enhance red tones in your hair.

-- Chamomile flowers – Good for scalp conditions because it is anti-inflammatory and soothes the skin.
-Can brighten blonde hair.
+- Chamomile flowers – Good for soothing your scalp and enhancing blonde hair.

-- Marshmallow root – This herb conditions the hair and is a naturally emollient.
+- Marshmallow root – This herb conditions the hair and is a natural detangler.

-- Peppermint leaf – Adds a coolness to the hair rinse.
-Antifungal and antibacterial, so it’s good for scalp issues.
+- Peppermint leaf – Adds a coolness to the hair rinse and soothes the scalp.

 - Licorice root – This herb adds moisture and keeps hair smooth.